The Christmas Countdown: Is Your Bank Account Ready?

-Christmas is the most expensive time of the year for the majority of people.
-If you have children or you have a large family, it’s likely that you’ll spend hundreds of pounds on gifts before you even think about entertaining, travelling to see loved ones or trying to cover the cost of days off work.
+The Christmas countdown has begun.
+This is the most expensive time of the year for the majority of people.
+If you have children or you have a large family, you’ll likely spend hundreds of pounds on gifts before you even think about entertaining, travelling to see loved ones or trying to cover the cost of days off work.
 There’s no getting away from the fact that this time of year is pricey, but there are ways to save money and get your finances in order before Father Christmas takes a trip down the chimney.

 Gifts are usually the most significant expense at Christmas time.
-It’s a really good idea to start shopping as early as possible and to shop around for the best prices.
-At this time of year, stores are competing for customers, and you’ll find plenty of sales, discounts and offers around.
+It’s an excellent idea to start shopping as early as possible and shop around for the best prices.
+At this time of year, stores are competing for customers, and you’ll find plenty of sales, discounts and offers.
 The Internet is a great resource, as it enables you to compare prices quickly and easily.
-If you’ve got ideas in mind, keep checking prices from different retailers and subscribe to voucher sites and mailing lists.
-If you can save 10, 20 or even 30 percent on each present you buy, you’ll get a lot more for your money.
+If you’ve got ideas in mind, keep checking prices from various retailers and subscribe to voucher sites and mailing lists.
+If you can save 10, 20 or even 30 per cent on each present you buy, you’ll get a lot more for your money.

 Christmas is coming.
 While many of us look forward to the festive period, there’s no doubt that it can be a stressful time, especially when it comes to money.
 Start preparing now, set a budget and always shop around for the best deals.